VirtoCommerce/vc-platform/docs/developer-guide/working-with-platform-manager/basic-functions/background-jobs.md

 Background jobs are based on [Hangfire](http://hangfire.io/) library which allows to schedule execution of long running tasks on specific time or just start them in a fire-and-forget manner.
 Hangfire supports persistence, monitoring, execution history and automatic retries for failed jobs.

 Each job is defined as a static or instance method of some public class.
-ItвЂ™s not required to implement any interface to define a job.
+Its not required to implement any interface to define a job.

 ## Fire-and-forget tasks